hazae41/example-network-website/README.md

 ### Protocol

-The protocol is fully non-interactive and doesn't require any long-term storage.

 The client sends a regular REST request to the server, but with an extra `x-net-secrets` header containing Network secrets.

 Of course, the connection needs to be secure (local or using HTTPS) to avoid an attacker from stealing the secrets.